CoinPayments API Documentation

 Features

 CoinPayments provides a multi-currency wallet that enables businesses and individuals to store, send, and receive a wide range of digital currencies and tokens.
 The free-to-set-up wallet is available on web and mobile, enabling account management online and on the go.
+Generate versatile invoices for a wide range of cryptocurrencies with real-time updates on payment status.

 Common API Errors

-This section provides an overview of the common errors that you may encounter when utilizing CoinPayment API.
+This section provides an overview of the common errors that you may encounter when utilizing the CoinPayments API.
 By familiarizing yourself with these errors, you will be better equipped to handle potential issues and troubleshoot effectively.
 Understanding these errors will contribute to a smoother integration process and ensure a more seamless payment experience for your users.

 Insufficient Funds